Club Leoncio Prado

 Club Social Deportivo Leoncio Prado (sometimes referred as Leoncio Prado) is a Peruvian football club, playing in the city of Pampas de Hospital, Tumbes, Peru.

 History

 The Club Social Deportivo Leoncio Prado was founded on May 30, 1956.

-In 1980 Copa Perú, the club classified to the Regional Stage, but was eliminated by Los Aguerridos de Monsefú and Sport Bellavista.
+In 1980 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Los Aguerridos de Monsefú and Sport Bellavista.